kyleobrien/Union/README.md

 # Union

-Exploratory testing with [SBTM](https://en.wikipedia.org/wiki/Session-based_testing) and [Markdown](https://daringfireball.net/projects/markdown/).
+Exploratory testing with [SBTM](http://www.satisfice.com/sbtm/) and [Markdown](https://daringfireball.net/projects/markdown/).

-## Background
+## Overview

-TODO!

-The key feature of this format is that it prefers convention over new syntax.
-In this way, readily available markdown processing tools already work.
-Adhereing to convention *might* enable additional functionality at a later time.
+Union is a simple, formatted outline that prefers convention over new syntax.
+In this way, your testing documentation can take advantage of popular text editors and existing Markdown processing tools to display your notes in the way that is right for you.

 ## File Format